 The Trust does not have an application form, but recommends that organisations follow the guidelines outlined below when applying for a grant:

-- Applications should be no longer than four sides of A4, in font size no smaller than 11 point and should begin with a short (half page) summary.
+- Applications should be a maximum of four or five sides of A4, in font size no smaller than 11 point and should begin with a short (half page) summary.

 - your organisation's latest full audited or independently inspected accounts

-- a job description (if your request is towards the cost of a salary)
+- a job description (if your request is specifically towards the cost of a salary)

 - Please do not send us CD-Roms, DVDs or glossy annual reviews.